Jonas-Wessner/bongodb/docs/design_draft.md

 }
 ```

-data is `null` in case the request returns no result.
+- data is `null` in case the request returns no result.
 In case it does return a result it is an array containing json
   objects representing the rows.
 This array may have zero elements if the query returns no rows.

+- webserver and client assume a 32-bit header before the actual message which tells them how big the message is in bytes.

 ## Supported SQL statements: